Wyamio/Wyam.Web/Input/getting-started/io.md

   - /a/x.txt
   - /c/z.txt
   - /d/x.txt

 - `**`

   This represents any number of characters at multiple depths.
 For example, `/**/x.txt` will find:
   - /a/x.txt
   - /a/b/x.txt
   - /d/x.txt

+- `{,}`

+  This represents multiple expansions for the pattern.
+For example, `/**/{y,z}.*` will find:
+  - /a/b/y.md
+  - /c/z.txt

+  Leaving the last option blank indicates any match at that position.
+For example, `/{a,}/**/x.txt` will find:
+  - /a/x.txt
+  - /a/b/x.txt
+  - /d/x.txt

+- `!`

+  This represents exclusion and is useful in combination with multiple expansions.
+For example, `/**/{*,!x}.txt` will find:
+  - /c/z.txt

 # Testing

+Because the new IO abstraction includes support for virtual file systems, it can be used to greatly simplify testing your custom modules by providing files that don't actually have to exist on disk.
+Several classes in the `Wyam.Testing` library in the `Wyam.Testing.IO` namespace are provided to help with this.